 Baseball Coaching Staff

-LAWRENCEVILLE, NJ—Eric Woodrow ’10, who helped Rider reach two NCAA Baseball Tournaments as a player, has returned to his alma mater as an assistant baseball coach, Rider head coach Barry Davis announced.
+Eric Woodrow ’10, who helped Rider reach two NCAA Baseball Tournaments as a player, is now in his second season as an assistant coach.

-Woodrow, a resident of Hamilton, NJ, served as an assistant baseball coach at The College of New Jersey the last three years while obtaining his master’s degree in Educational Leadership.
+Woodrow, a resident of Hamilton, NJ, served as an assistant baseball coach at The College of New Jersey for three years while obtaining his master’s degree in Educational Leadership.
 During his time at TCNJ the Lions qualified for the conference tournament all three years.

 As a graduate assistant at TCNJ Woodrow worked with the catchers, hitters and served as the third base coach, helping the Lions produce the New Jersey Athletic Conference Player of the Year, four All-Region players, seven All-State selections and seven All-Conference picks.